mccrodp/marketo_rest/README.md

 4. Assuming you have defined components for this webform you will see a table of all components and their associated Marketo mappings.
 Use the select boxes in the Marketo column to map each field.
-The options available to you are defined in the "Field Definition" section of the the Marketo MA config screen.
+The options available to you are defined in the "Field Definition" section of the the Marketo REST config screen.
    **At a minimum must have a field mapped to the Marketo Email if you want data to be captured.**

 5. Save the form